How to Cuff Jeans

 - Dark denim looks nice when cuffed because of the dark/light denim contrast created by the roll.

-- Cuffs are best used when your jeans are too long.
+- Cuffs are best used when your jeans are too long (you can tailor your jeans.)
 If the length of your jeans is perfect or too short, then you should not be cuffing them.

 - The size of your cuff should match the style of your jeans.
 If your jeans are baggy, consider a bigger and more chunky cuff.
 If you jeans are skinny, keep the cuff slim and neat.